alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns-part-2/index.md

 {{< /row-item >}}
 {{< /rows >}}

-The well-intended behavior to help the organisation will undermine the "you build it, you run it" paradigm.
+The well-intended behavior to help the organization will undermine the "you build it, you run it" paradigm.
 Why is it a problem to undermine the "you build it, you run it" philosophy?

-Well, likely, you did not go to the cloud to start a prioritisation and product refinement session every time a development team needs a feature or a technology, right?
+Well, likely, you did not go to the cloud to start a prioritization and product refinement session every time a development team needs a feature or a technology, right?
 If they can not build it and run it, someone will have to, right?

 ---